 Goals for reproductive performance vary tremendously between different sheep-raising systems and must be matched with the management system and constraints.
 Extensive range flocks that produce primarily wool (eg, the Australian Merino) may seek only flock replacement so that lambing rates of <90%, 1 lamb born/ewe lambing, and <0.8 lambs weaned/ewe lambing are considered acceptable.
 Ewes are traditionally not expected to lamb until 2 years of age.
 Conversely, flocks that produce primarily meat under conditions that require the feeding of stored feeds (eg, where growing seasons are short) and/or housing for a significant proportion of the year must have much better fecundity and lamb weaning percentages to be economically viable.
 Age at first lambing should be 12–14 months, and a ewe should raise at least 1.8 or more likely 2 lambs/year.
 Fertility rates during the ovulatory season should be 95%–100% in ewes and 90% in ewe lambs.

-Producers seeking to further increase ewe production and to reach the more lucrative lamb meat markets also practice accelerated lambing in which ewes lamb every 8 mo (ie, three lambings in 2 years) or every 7.2 mo (the Cornell Star system, see Breeding Programs of Sheep).
+Producers seeking to further increase ewe production and to reach the more lucrative lamb meat markets also practice accelerated lambing in which ewes lamb every 8 months (ie, three lambings in 2 years) or every 7.2 months (the Cornell STAR© system, see Breeding Programs of Sheep).
 Both of these systems require that ewes breed during the anovulatory and transition season, as well as the ovulatory season.
-However, in most of the world, autumn breeding with spring lambing is the predominant reproduction management system, which coincides with optimal grass production for the lambs and lactating ewes, regardless of the desired prolificacy of the management system.
+However, in most of the world, fall breeding with spring lambing is the predominant reproduction management system, which coincides with optimal grass production for the lambs and lactating ewes, regardless of the desired prolificacy of the management system.